 If you want to make an anonymous purchase or donation, cryptocurrencies are superior to PayPal and, obviously, credit cards.
 That doesn’t mean that you can just open up a Bitcoin wallet with a big exchange like Coinbase and start spending, though.

 There’s a big misconception that bitcoin is always anonymous, when in fact, the very nature of blockchain technology means every transaction is tracked and verified.
-This publicly available ledger can be analyzed so that the wallets you use and the transactions you make could be linked to your identity.
+This publicly available ledger can be analyzed so that the wallets you use and your transactions can be linked to your identity.

 By analyzing the activity which is visible to anybody on the public blockchain, an observer may well be able to link your personal identity with all of the wallets you use and, therefore, your entire transaction history.
 In a way, this makes Bitcoin even less private than a bank account.